AlexCLeduc/django-data-fetcher/README.md

 Note that `bound_value` can be anything, so you can use this pattern to provide more than a single piece of data to your fetcher, just make sure it's hashable so it can be used as a key (otherwise, you'll want to pass separate value and key kwargs to `get_value_bound_class`.

-## Recipe: Caching a single data-structure with tons of data
+## Recipe: Caching a single data-structure with complex data

-Batching logic often has a high-cognitive load, it may not be worth it to batch _all the things_.
+Batching logic often has a high-cognitive load, it may not be worth it to batch everything.
 Fortunately, the `@cache_within_request` decorator can cache anything, there's no need to restrict ourselves to a single resource.
 For instance, let's say we have a complex home-feed page that needs to fetch a lot of data for a particular user.
 We can use the `cache_within_request` decorator to cache the entire data-structure.

 ```python